alphagov/government-service-design-manual/service-manual/service-managers/transformation-partner.md

 ## Operational experience

-The supplier should have proven experience with running day to day operations for a large consumer web service
+The partner should have proven experience with running day to day operations for a large consumer web service

 ## Legacy system migration

-The supplier should have a proven track record with the migration of complex legacy systems.
+The partner should have a proven track record with the migration of complex legacy systems.

 ## Process

-The supplier should:
+The partner should:

 * Adopt a pragmatic approach to ITIL
 * Show an awareness of auditing and standards (ISO27001, PCI, etc.)